 -- by Roger Hall, Editor, Film Music Review

 Rod Serling Remembered on the Binghamton Sidewalk of Stars

 The Rod Serling Memorial Foundation, Binghamton, New York

 The Twilight Zone (Wikipedia)

 Theme from THE TWILIGHT ZONE by Marius Constant

 In the now defunct Rod Serling's Twilight Zone Magazine from March/April 1984, there was a list of favorite episodes from a Reader's Poll.

-The Top 20 favorites are listed below with scores added after each title, including "stock music" from the CBS library, much of it composed by Bernard Herrmann.
+The Top 20 favorites are listed below with scores added after each title, including "stock music" from the CBS library, some of it composed by Bernard Herrmann.